pythonai200425/pages_ai/f_reinforcement/q11_gym.md

 ## Training a Q-Learning Agent with Gym

-Now we plug Q-learning into the loop.
+Now we plug Q-learning into the loop

 Example (tabular Q-learning):